nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 | Mod   | Alt + Space        | Activate mod layer                    | Good example of adding a modifier |

 > Taking the example of a key mapped to "Space" you can only just have one function.
 If you touch the key once you
-> expect it to type "Space".
+> expect it to add a space.
 If you hold it down, you expect it to type many spaces.
 So this key is a poor candidate for
 > having a modifier key assigned to it.
 If you assign a modifier key to it, then you will lose the ability to hold it
 > down and have it type a bunch of spaces; it will just wait for you to type another key.
 And if you don't type another
 > key and release the "Space" key, then it will type just one space.